NVIDIA/nvidia-terraform-modules/gke/README.md

     ```

 #### Cleaning up / Deleting resources

-1. Run the beloe commands to delete all remaining GCP resources created by this module.
+1. Run these commands to delete all remaining GCP resources created by this module.
 You should see `Destroy complete!` message after a few minutes.

     ```
     terraform state rm kubernetes_namespace_v1.gpu-operator